matze-dd/Tex2txt/README.md

 ### Actions of the Bash script
 - convert content of given LaTeX files to plain text, extract foreign-language parts
-- call LanguageTool for native-language main text
+- call LanguageTool (or Hunspell on --no-lt) for native-language main text
 - check foreign-language text using Hunspell
 - only if variable $check\_for\_single\_letters set to 'yes': look for single letters, excluding abbreviations in script variable $acronyms